 The Company considers all highly liquid investments with maturities of three months or less at the time of purchase to be cash equivalents.
-The Company held no cash equivalents at December 31, 2015 and 2014.
+The Company held no cash equivalents as of December 31, 2016 and 2015.

 The Company maintains cash deposit accounts at one financial institution.
 Accounts at this institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 The Company's cash balance at times may exceed these limits.
-As of December 31, 2015, the Company had \$85,140 in excess of federally insured limits on deposit.
-As of December 31, 2014, the Company did not have any amounts in excess of federally insured limits on deposit.
+As of December 31, 2016 and 2015, the Company had \$0 and \$85,140, respectively, in excess of federally insured limits on deposit.